 Fairchild Books Library has everything you need to study for a career in fashion - a collection of fashion textbooks covering subjects such as design and promotion, pattern cutting, retail, colour theory, drawing and illustration, and setting up a business.
 The STUDIO section supports revision with practice assessments and quizzes.

 Fashion Photography Archive showcases forty years of contemporary fashion history from runway and backstage to street-style fashion, and key designers’ shows.
 Focusing on recent fashion history the archive also contains biographies of key designers and brands including Chanel, Dior, Missoni and Prada as well as articles on recent fashion and short videos.

 General Reference databases

-The world famous, award winning Encyclopaedia Britannica is now available online in the Borough's Libraries.
-Britannica has been a comprehensive and authoritative reference resource for 230 years.
+The world famous, award winning Encyclopaedia Britannica is now available online in our libraries.
+Britannica has been a comprehensive and authoritative reference resource for 230 years

 600,000 words … 3 million quotations … over 1000 years of English

 The Oxford English Dictionary (OED) is widely regarded as the accepted authority on the English language.
 It is an unsurpassed guide to the meaning, history, and pronunciation of 600,000 words - past and present - from across the English-speaking world.
 Visit the Oxford English Dictionary website.